magomimmo/modern-cljs/doc/second-edition/tutorial-14.md

 `testing` macro to reflect the kind of validations implemented in the `validate-shopping-form` function.

-Even if we could add more assertions, at the moment the coverage for the `modern-cljs.shopping.validators` namespace is enough to grasp the idea of the `clojure.test` mechanics.
+Even though we could add more assertions, for the moment the coverage of the `modern-cljs.shopping.validators` namespace is enough to grasp the idea of the `clojure.test` mechanics.